SWENG15/ClassifyingUSLegislation/README.md

 University project to design ML classification for US State Legislation.

 # Access the Website
-The current developing version of the website can be accessed at https://sweng15.github.io/ClassifyingUSLegislation/.
+The current version of the website can be accessed at https://sweng15.github.io/ClassifyingUSLegislation/.

-Note that this will change as people push code.
-The official releases can be accessed via DockerHub as described below.

 # Run the Website